Edit

 The solution is composed of the following software as a service (SaaS) offerings:

-• Azure Active Directory B2C (Azure AD B2C) is an extension of Microsoft Entra ID that your application can use to manage external customer or partner identities for access and authorization.
-You can make use of the Microsoft identify platform to easily integrate identity and authorization in your custom applications.
+• Microsoft Entra External ID is an extension of Microsoft Entra ID that your application can use to manage external customer or partner identities for access and authorization.
+In this architecture, Microsoft Entra External ID handles user registration, authentication, and identity management for API consumers.
+These tasks support integration with identity providers and the Microsoft identify platform.

 Scenario details